Is my phone number public on people-search sites?

 App permissions.
 Apps that request access to your contacts upload your number too, lifted from your friends' phones.
 This is how some caller ID apps build their databases without ever asking you.

 Attackers call your carrier pretending to be you and ask for your number to be ported to a SIM they control.
 To pull this off they need your phone number plus enough personal details to convince a customer service rep they are you: date of birth, address, mother's maiden name.
-All of that is sitting on the same broker profile as your phone number.
+All of that is sitting on the same listing as your phone number.
 Once the swap goes through, the attacker receives your two-factor codes and can take over bank accounts, email, and crypto wallets.

-Smishing and Vishing
+Smishing and vishing

 SMS phishing ("smishing") and voice phishing ("vishing") use real personal details to make scam messages credible.
 A text claiming to be from your bank that includes your real name and the last four digits of your street address reads as legitimate.
 Brokers supply the raw material for these attacks at scale.

-Doxxing and Harassment
+Doxxing and harassment

 For public figures, journalists, executives, and anyone who has been targeted by online harassment, a publicly listed phone number is the bridge between an online identity and physical-world contact.
 Pulling the number off broker sites is the single most effective step to break that bridge.

-Robocalls and Spam Texts
+Robocalls and spam texts

 The most common consequence, and the most underestimated.
 Americans got 55 billion robocalls in 2024.
 Broker sites are the primary supply source for the lists those calls run on.